eliabruni/soyloco-frontend/README.md

    (replace the app_id and app_name with an app that you have created on facebook)
 4. android update project --subprojects --path "platforms/android" --target android-19 --library "CordovaLib"
 5. android update project --subprojects --path "platforms/android" --target android-19 --library "com.phonegap.plugins.facebookconnect/FacebookLib"
-6. cd platforms/android/
 6. android update project --path "platforms/android/com.phonegap.plugins.facebookconnect/FacebookLib" --target android-19
+7. cd platforms/android/
 8. ant clean
 9. cd com.phonegap.plugins.facebookconnect/FacebookLib
 10. ant clean
 12. open -e AndroidManifest.xml  (It worked without this for me)
 // change your minSdkVersion and your targetSdkVersion to your environment settings for me it was:
 // <uses-sdk android:minSdkVersion="14" android:targetSdkVersion="17" />
+13. mkdir ant-build
-12. ant release
+13. ant release
-13. cd ../../../.. (this should bring you back to the project root)
+14. cd ../../../.. (this should bring you back to the project root)

 14. ionic build android